 - A club shall receive the transfer or loan fee revenue (including agent fees and other expenses) from any transaction involving a Generation adidas Player or player acquired via the MLS SuperDraft based on the number of MLS service years:

 |MLS Service Years||Transfer/Loan Fee Revenue to Club|

 - All remaining portions of the transfer or loan revenue fees are retained by the League.

 The club's share of transfer or loan fee revenue may only be used as follows:

-- " The club may assign up to US$750,000 of the transfer/loan revenue as General Allocation Money.
-(In the case of Designated Players, such assignment of Allocation Money can only take place after the club has received 100% of their out-of-pocket investment)
+- The club may assign up to $750,000 of the transfer/loan revenue as General Allocation Money.
+(In the case of Designated Players, such assignment of Allocation Money can only take place after the club has received 100% of its out-of-pocket investment).

-- The remaining balance of the club's share (if any), and which cannot be traded, will be available to be used by clubs in the following ways:
+- The remaining balance of the club's share (if any), and which cannot be traded, will be available for use by clubs in the following ways:

 - Against the expenses incurred by the club in relation to the costs of an existing or new Designated Player; or

 - With League approval, against an expense that (i) would not otherwise have been incurred by the club; and (ii) reasonably represents an investment in the League or club (e.g., youth development and training facilities)

 Clubs may loan a player to another MLS club subject to the following: